The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-$k$ denoting now the frequency, i.e., the experimental accessible equivalent of a mode index, at least in the limit of well-defined frequencies and appropriate resolution.
-The overlap is measured between the fluctuations of intensity, rather than the straight intensity, to exclude possible ASE effects.
-From $n$ measured spectra one can calculate the $n (n - 1)/2 $ values of the IFO $q_{\sfa \sfb}$ and its distribution $P_J(q)$.
-The overlap distribution is not self-averaging \cite{MPVBook}.
-Its average $P(q)={\overline {P_J(q)}}$ can be computed by repeated, identical, input pumping shots on the same replica measurements.
+where the index $k$ denotes now the frequency, i.e., the experimental accessible equivalent of a mode index, depending on the spectral resolution.
+The overlap is measured between the fluctuations of intensity, rather than the straight intensities, to exclude the effects due to the amplified spontaneous emission.
+From $n$ measured spectra one can calculate the $n (n - 1)/2$ values of the IFO $\mathcal C^{\rm exp}_{\sfa \sfb}$ and its distribution $P_J(\mathcal C^{\rm exp})$.
+Its average $P(\mathcal C^{\rm exp})={\overline {P_J(\mathcal C^{\rm exp})}}$ can be computed by repeated spectral measurements acquired on different samples.
+By different samples we, actually, mean different realizations of the microscopic disordered realization of scatterers positions as faced by the incoming pumping light beam.
+More precisely, one can realize a different realization by turning the material sample or, if the beam section is smaller than the random medium, by illuminating a different region with the pump laser spot.

-In the experiment of Ref. [\onlinecite{ghofraniha2014experimental}] the distribution $P(q)$ is centered about $q=0$ zero at low pumping while it becomes nontrivial with a triple and, eventually, double peaked shape as the lasing threshold is exceeded and $q$ assumes all possible values in the range $[-1,1]$.
-The highest peak position $q_\text{max}$ changes drastically signaling a regime transition at the RL threshold.
-In both regimes $P(q) = P(-q)$.